 This year my elder daughter turned 10.
-She is Potter Head and as her birthday gift, I planned a mother daughter trip to London, Warner Bros studio.
+She is Potter Head and as her birthday gift, I planned a mother-daughter trip to London, Warner Bros studio.
 These were the most pleasurable 8 days I have spent with her.
-Not only did my 10-year-old plan the itinerary in London, she was most enthusiastic once we reached there.
+Not only did my 10-year-old plan the itinerary in London, but she was also most enthusiastic once we reached there.

-She was keen to learn about underground transport system, discuss street fashion, walk around museums, share her opinions on British rule in India and how she felt about ‘Kohinoor’ being in Tower of London.
-Before this trip I had never experienced her being so talkative, independent and curious.
+She was keen to learn about the underground transport system, discuss street fashion, walk around museums, share her opinions on British rule in India, and how she felt about ‘Kohinoor’ being in the Tower of London.
+Before this trip, I had never experienced her being so talkative, independent, and curious.
 This trip was very enriching for me as I learned so much from my daughter.

 My daughters came back with an understanding on why Bhutan is the ‘Country of Happiness’ and what it takes to keep ourselves happy, some profound thoughts at the age of 10 and 8.

-I believe travel is the best education I can give my children – the experience and exposure sets their way of thinking in life.
+I believe travel is the best education I can give my children – the experience and exposure set their way of thinking in life.